worstinme/yii2-uikit/README.md

 ```
 "worstinme/yii2-uikit": "dev-master"
 ```
-to the require section of your `composer.json` file and start update
+to the require section of your `composer.json` file and start composer update

 Assets usage exaple:
 -------------